MrAnalyticals/Podcasts/IrishTechYearinReview2024/ReadMe.md

-References
+**References
+**
 The sources provided do not include full URLs with HTTP addresses, but here's what can be inferred from the available information:

 *   **Tech.eu:** This source is identified as excerpts from a Tech.eu article titled "10 Irish startups to watch in 2024".
 Although a specific URL is not given, you can find the article at the Tech.eu website using the title.
 *   **Goosed.ie:** This source is an article from Goosed.ie titled "End of an Era: The NDRC Ceases Operations in 2025".
 Although a specific URL is not given, the article is likely available on the Goosed.ie website if you search for it using the title.
-*   **Review in 2024 Ireland.pdf**: This source appears to be a document that compiles various tech-related news and events related to Ireland from 2024.
+*   **Review in 2024 Ireland.pdf**: This source is a document that compiles various tech-related news and events related to Ireland from 2024.
 The document mentions several URLs which are referenced in the text.
 Here are those urls with their http addresses:
     *   **Eir down?
 Current problems and issues | Downdetector**: This article is available at `https://downdetector.com/`
     *  **Eircom Reviews 2024 – All You Need to Know | ComplaintsBoard**: This article is available at `https://www.complaintsboard.com/`
     *   **End of an Era: The NDRC Ceases Operations in 2025:** This article appears in the Goosed.ie source, and can be found there